Love jihad conspiracy theory

-The concept was institutionalised in India after the election of the Bharatiya Janata Party led by Prime Minister Narendra Modi.
+The concept was institutionalised in India after the election of the BJP led by Narendra Modi.
 Right-wing pro-government television media, such as Times Now and Republic TV, and social media disinformation campaigns are generally held responsible for the growth of its popularity.
-Legislation against the purported conspiracy has been initiated in a number of states ruled by the party and implemented in the state of Uttar Pradesh by the Yogi Adityanath government, where it has been used as a means of state repression on Muslims and crackdown on interfaith marriages.
+Legislation against the purported conspiracy has been initiated in a number of states ruled by the party and implemented in the state of Uttar Pradesh by the Yogi Adityanath government, where it has been used as a means of state repression against Muslims and crackdown on interfaith marriages.
+A 2017 case brought before the Supreme Court of India led to a wider probe by the National Investigation Agency of 11 interfaith marriages in Kerala that were already the subject of legal proceedings; the agency found no evidence of legally actionable coercion and reiterated that religious conversion is allowed by the Constitution of India.

 In Myanmar, the conspiracy theory has been adopted by the 969 Movement as an allegation of Islamisation of Buddhist women and used by the Tatmadaw as justification for military operations against Rohingya civilians.
 It has extended among the non-Muslim Indian diaspora and led to formation of alliances between Hindutva groups and Western far-right organisations such as the English Defence League.
 It has also been adopted in part by the clergy of the Catholic Church in Kerala to dissuade interfaith marriage among Christians.

 Background

 Regional historical tensions

 The Indian subcontinent has been religiously pluralistic for centuries.
 This map from 1909 shows Muslim regions in the northwest in green mixing with Hindu regions stretching across most of the region into Buddhist Burma.

-In a piece picked up by the Chicago Tribune, Foreign Policy correspondent Siddhartha Mahanta reports that the modern Love Jihad conspiracy has roots in the 1947 partition of India.
-This partition led to the creation of India and Pakistan.
-The creation of two countries with different majority religions led to large-scale migration, with millions of people moving between the countries and rampant reports of sexual predation and forced conversions of women by men of both faiths.
-Women on both sides of the conflict were impacted, leading to "recovery operations" by both the Indian and Pakistani governments of these women, with over 20,000 Muslim and 9,000 non-Muslim women being recovered between 1947 and 1956.
-This tense history caused repeated clashes between the faiths in the decades that followed as well, according to Mahanta, as cultural pressure against interfaith marriage for either side.
+Foreign Policy correspondent Siddhartha Mahanta assessed that the modern Love Jihad conspiracy has roots in the 1947 partition of India.
+The ensuing mass migrations of Muslims and Hindus between India and Pakistan included rampant reports of sexual predation and forced conversions of women by men of both faiths.
+Women on both sides of the conflict were impacted, leading to "recovery operations" of these women by both the Indian and Pakistani governments, with over 20,000 Muslim and 9,000 non-Muslim women being recovered between 1947 and 1956.
+According to Mahanta, clashes between the faiths repeated in the following decades, as cultural pressure against interfaith marriage rose on both sides.

-As of 2011, Hindus were the leading religious majority in India, at 80%, with Muslims at 14% an increase from 9% from 1951 while the Hindu population of Pakistan has remained at 2% and that of Bangladesh fallen to 8%.
+By 2011, Hindus were the religious majority in India, at 80%, with Muslims at 14% an increase from 9% from 1951 while the Hindu population of Pakistan has remained at 2% and that of Bangladesh fallen to 8%.
 In the 1951 census, West Pakistan (now Pakistan) had 1.3% Hindu population, while East Pakistan (now Bangladesh) had 22.05%.